-Chief Judge Gorman and her staff may be
+Chief Judge Gorman and her chambers staff may be

 U.S. Bankruptcy Court

 Central District of Illinois

 Springfield IL 62701